rykerfish/advection-diffusion/writeup/writeup.md

     | 4         | 3.178s         | 0.5623               |
     | 16        | 7.262s         | 0.246                |

     Interestingly, in our strong scaling test we see efficiencies of over 1 for all numbers of processes.
 While this is somewhat surprising, it is not unheard of -- we got similar results in a lab.
 On the other hand, our efficiency decreased significantly as the number of threads increased in our weak scaling test.
+We're not quite sure why we see such different results.
+One possibility could be that we're incorrect about how our problem changes with grid size.
+It could also be due to the fact that more threads requires more MPI operations, but in that case we would likely see different behavior in the strong scaling test.